 Most of the London Centre meetings were held north of the Thames, as I think many still are.
 So a group of us 'South London Lads (& Lasses)' thought we could hold meetings to the south of London in the Kent area (later to include Surrey) thus the embryo that was to become HOPMOG began.

-The South East Social Sub-Centre of The London Centre (a bit of a mouthful that) started life in 1972 and became a ‘Centre’ in it own right, The South East Centre, around July 1974.
+The South East Social Sub-Centre of The London Centre (a bit of a mouthful that) started life in 1972 and became a ‘Full Centre’, The South East Centre, around July 1974.
 The HOPMOG name was adopted in January 1976.

 And this is an article from the Number 2 edition of Miscellany in 1974